 SOWELA’s Workforce Solutions Division is launching a new program for individuals looking to start a new career or upskill in a non-destructive testing (NDT) training program.
-Training is set to begin April 4, 2019.
+Training is set to begin January 13, 2020.
 Spots are limited.
+Scholarships are available to those that qualify.

 What is NDT?